WayneMiller84/Active-Directory/README.md

 - Setup Client-1 & Change Settings to dc-1's Private IP Adrress
 - Attempt to Ping DC-1 Private IP address using PowerShell
 - Run ipconfig /all for DNS setting 10.0.0.4
+- Create a Domain Admin User
+- Setup Remote Desktop for Non-admin users on Client-1

 <h2>Deployment and Configuration Steps</h2>